IT3038C/IT3038C.github.io/docs/week-4.md

 # app.js
 ```

 Notice that we have 1 file to be committed (index.html), and one file that is untracked (app.js).
 To remove a file from being tracked, run `git rm --cached`.
-Let’s do that now.
+Let's do that now.

 ```bash
 git rm –-cached testing/index.html